nijiinhell/thesis-hybrid-ids/README.md

 # Autoencoder-Based Anomaly Detection

 This project parses a `.pcap` file, extracts basic features using PyShark, and applies an autoencoder to detect anomalous flows.
+After that, we can manually or automatically integrate it to Snort to complete HIDS process.

 ## How It Works
 1. Parses `2021-09-14-agenttesla.pcap` using PyShark.